 So how does it work we hear you ask?
 Here’s the sciency bit – don’t worry we’ll keep it simple.
 Strawberry Lift double chin treatment combines two different techniques – first 12 minutes of targeted laser therapy to disperse the fat contained within the cells resulting in them shrinking (like magic!).
 The lymphatic system removes these fatty deposits via the Liver and the Kidneys and any content that remains in the body is naturally passed out in the urine.
 Next, a brand new silent ultrasound which can be used on the neck, jowls and chin.
 This stimulates the body’s own collagen production to lift, tighten and define the shape of the jawline.

 During the course of treatment, you will be weighed (weight gain can affect treatment results) then have photos taken before and post each procedure.
 As we mentioned results can be seen after one treatment however a course of four at two-week intervals is recommended for long-term results.
 You can pay for the treatment on an appointment by appointment basis or take advantage of a discount when booking the full course.
 Check our latest fees and discounts here…

 Interested?
-Get in touch to arrange a free consultation today…Your Safety First
+Get in touch to arrange a free consultation today…Welcome To Our New Skin Care Therapists

 All the Staff at The Face and Chrissy’s dental practice, Stock Road Surgery joined forces to update our First Aid Training.